AvinashMahanthi/Flutter_animations-NetNinja-/README.md

-A new Flutter project with various animations.
+A new Flutter project with various basic animations.